Abbas Araghchi: 2005–2017

-He was dean of the School of International Relations from 2004 to 2005, and served as deputy foreign minister from 2005 to 2007.
+Araghchi served as deputy foreign minister for legal and international affairs from 2005 to 2007.
 From 2008 to 2011, he was ambassador to Japan.

-Between 2011 and 2013, he held the post of deputy for Asia–Pacific and the Commonwealth Affairs.
-In 2013, he again became deputy foreign minister and also served as the spokesperson for the ministry.
+Between 2011 and 2013, he held the post of deputy foreign minister for Asia–Pacific and the Commonwealth Affairs.

-Araghchi acted as Iran's chief nuclear negotiator in talks with the P5+1, under president Hassan Rouhani leading up to the 2015 Joint Comprehensive Plan of Action between Iran and the United States.
+In 2013, he again became deputy foreign minister for legal and international affairs and also served as the spokesperson for the ministry.
+Araghchi acted as Iran's chief nuclear negotiator starting in 2013 in talks with the UN's P5+1, under president Hassan Rouhani leading up to the 2015 Joint Comprehensive Plan of Action between Iran and the United States; the US withdrew from the plan in 2018.